Lewis's Signaling Game as beta-VAE For Natural Word Lengths and Segments: Supplemental Information on Experimental Setup

 where $\bm{W}_{\baseline,1}\in\mathbb{R}^{256\times 512},\bm{b}_{\baseline,1}\in\mathbb{R}^{256},\bm{w}_{\baseline,2}\in\mathbb{R}^{256},b_{\baseline,2}\in\mathbb{R}$ are learnable parameters in $\paramB$.
 We optimize the baseline's parameter $\paramB$ by simultaneously minimizing the sum of square errors:

 Note that we optimize the sender's parameter $\paramS$ according to $\objectiveSurrogate$ but not $\objectiveBaseline$, so as not to break the original problem setting of ELBO maximization w.r.t $\paramS,\paramR$.
+In addition, to further reduce the variance, we use the (state-independent) mean baseline $\baselineMean$, which is the batch mean of $C_{\paramS,\paramR,t}-\baseline_{\paramB}(x,m_{1:t-1})$.
 We use Adam \citep{DBLP:journals/corr/KingmaB14} as an optimizer.
 The learning rate is set to $10^{-4}$.
 The batch size is set to $8192$.
 The parameters are updated $20000$ times for each run.
 To avoid posterior collapse, $\beta$ is initially set $\ll 1$ and annealed to $1$ via the REWO algorithm \citep{DBLP:conf/nips/KlushynCKCS19}.
-We set the constraint parameter of REWO to $0.3$, which intuitively means that it tries to bring $\beta$ closer to $1$ while trying to keep the exponential moving average of the reconstruction error $-\log\receiver_{\paramR}(\obj\mid\msg)$ less than $0.3$.
-In the conventional setting, \citet{RitaCD20} adopted the ad-hoc annealing of the length-penalty coefficient $\coeffLengthPenalty$.
-It might roughly correspond to $\beta$-annealing in VAE.
+We set the constraint parameter of REWO to $0.3$, which intuitively means that it tries to bring $\beta$ closer to $1$ while trying to keep the exponential moving average of the reconstruction error $-\log\receiver_{\paramR}(\obj\mid\msg)$ less than $0.3$.\footnote{ In the conventional setting, \citet{RitaCD20} adopted the ad-hoc annealing of the length-penalty coefficient $\coeffLengthPenalty$.
+It might roughly correspond to $\beta$-annealing in VAE. }\footnote{Our code is available at \url{https://github.com/mynlp/emecom_SignalingGame_as_betaVAE}.}